 Karelia has quite a few natural reserves; Kivach was historically the very first one.
 It is situated around a waterfall of the same name.
 The Suna River fills a notch between the local basalt cliffs; it roars and splashes as it falls off an eight meters high peak, an astonishing sight year-round.

 Your Karelian trip will be wasted unless you pay a visit to the calm and quiet northern villages whose “skylines” have preserved their centuries-old charm.
 The ethnic village of Kinerma is more like an open-air museum.
 Behold four centuries and older wooden structures and their old interiors, try a stove-cooked meal as well as the famous Karelian kalittoa.

 Traveling with kids?
-They are certainly going to savor the Three Bears Zoo that, aside from bears, actually has wolves, lynxes, and many other animals.
+They are certainly going to savor the Three Bears Zoo in Karelia that, aside from bears, actually has wolves, lynxes, and many other animals.